Sexual abuse scandal in the Roman Catholic Archdiocese of San Francisco

-The sexual abuse scandal in the Roman Catholic Archdiocese of San Francisco was one of the most prominent episodes in the sexual abuse scandal in the United States during the late 20th and early 21th centuries.
+The sexual abuse scandal in the Roman Catholic Archdiocese of San Francisco was one of the most prominent episodes in the sexual abuse scandal in the United States during the late 20th and early 21st centuries.
 The Archdiocese of San Francisco covers the City of San Francisco and two counties in the Bay Area of California.

 As of 2025, five clerics from the archdiocese had been convicted of sexual abuse crimes.
 Their sentences ranged from probation to eight years in prison.
-Their victims ranged in age from 11- to 17-years old.
-A change in the statute of limitations law in California in 1993 prompted the indictments and prosecutions of many clerics accused of abuse in the 1960s and 1970's.
+Their victims ranged in age from 11 to 17 years old.
+A change in the statute of limitations law in California in 1993 prompted the indictments and prosecutions of many clerics accused of abuse in the 1960s and 1970s.
 Their victims testified about being raped and forced into oral sex and masturbation.
 However, a US Supreme Court decision that year overturned the statute of limitations law, forcing the dismissal or overturning of all these cases.

-Beginning in the 1990's, the archdiocese started facing a wave of civil lawsuits by sexual abuse victims.
+Beginning in the 1990s, the archdiocese started facing a wave of civil lawsuits by sexual abuse victims.
 By 2018, it had paid $87 million in financial settlements to victims.
 However, the unresolved lawsuits reached 500 by 2023, forcing the archdiocese to seek bankruptcy protection.